-This study, led by Dimitri Christakis, MD, MPH, a pediatric researcher at Children’s Hospital and Regional Medical Center in Seattle, added inattention to the list of harmful consequences of excessive television viewing that also includes obesity and violent behavior.
+This study, led by Dimitri Christakis, MD, MPH, a pediatric researcher at Children’s Hospital and Regional Medical Center in Seattle, added inattention to the list of harmful consequences of excessive television viewing, which include obesity and violent behavior.

-The following are guidelines to protect your children from the bad effects of TV, and perhaps use TV for their benefit instead …
+The following are guidelines to protect your children from the harmful effects of TV, and perhaps use the TV for their benefit instead.

-Rather than allowing your children to sit down and watch whatever is on, select carefully what they are going to watch.
+Rather than allowing your children to sit down and watch whatever is on, carefully select what they will watch.
 Opt for educational programs and turn off the set when that show is over.

-According to Aletha Huston, Ph.D., professor of child development at the University of Texas at Austin, educational television can have a very positive impact on young children.
+According to Aletha Huston, Ph.D., professor of child development at the University of Texas at Austin, educational television can positively impact young children.

-In a study, coauthored by Huston, researchers recruited more than 200 children in the Kansas City area who were from low- to moderate-income families.
+In a study coauthored by Huston, researchers recruited more than 200 Kansas City children from low- to moderate-income families.
 During the three-year study, which followed children from ages two to four years, researchers tested the children and visited their homes every year.
 The tests included reading, vocabulary, math, and school readiness.

 “Children who watched educational programming – particularly at age two and three – performed better on tests of school-related skills than children who did not watch educational television,” said Huston.
 “Watching a lot of general audience programming was related to poor skills.”

 Take the time to sit down and have an evening meal with your family; the effort will be well worth the rewards.
-Eating in front of the TV, however, starts a bad habit and reinforces kids’ dependence on television.
+However, eating in front of the TV starts a bad habit and reinforces kids’ dependence on television.

-Begin reading to your children by the time they are age one.
-Encourage older kids to read on their own, but don’t stop reading aloud to them.
+Begin reading to your children when they are born.
+Encourage older kids to read independently, but don’t stop reading aloud to them.

 Lead by example.
 Show your kids that you enjoy reading, and let them see you reading rather than watching TV to relax.

-Some parents may believe that they can’t offer their children the kinds of educational experiences that TV provides.
+Some parents may believe they can’t offer their children the educational experiences TV provides.
 They are wrong.
 Children learn the best from real people, especially people who are important to them.
-When parents talk with their children, they not only promote their language development but also teach their children that they are valued and important.
+When parents talk with their children, they not only promote language development but also teach their children that they are valued and important.
 Reading books and turning off the TV can facilitate these positive interactions.